-The conditions for Safe No-Veto are not too restrictive under most standard environments, as it is unusual to have preferences where almost all agents agree.
-An example of this are the single-crossing environments that we discuss in Section 6, or the result we stated in Corollary 3, which shows that Safe No-Veto holds vacuously and hence it can be dropped for the sufficiency result if the acceptability restrictions satisfy the economic condition in Definition 10.
-Furthermore, if the environment satisfies a very slight weakening of this condition, which requires the number of agents that agree on a best alternative within some set of acceptability allocations to be strictly less than n, rather than n-1, then the requirement that $A(\theta) = X$ in Safe No-Veto can be weakened to the much more permissive condition that $A(\theta) \subseteq A(\theta')$ .
-Formally:
+Safe No-Veto holds in most standard environments, as it is unusual to have preferences where almost all agents agree.
+An example of this are the single-crossing environments that we discuss in Section 6, or those that satisfy the economic condition in Def.
+8, where Safe-No Veto can be enirely dispensed with (cf. Corollary 3).
+But even outside of these cases, its requirement that $A(\theta) = X$ can be weakened to the much more permissive condition that $A(\theta) \subseteq A(\theta')$, in environments that satisfy a weak 'no unanimity' condition: